 Abraham Clark, who lived on a farm north of Rahway, was a signer of the Declaration of Independence.
 This important patriot is buried in the Rahway Cemetery.

 Once a new nation, the individual states were given the authority to mint their own currency.
 In New Jersey, the first state mint was located in Rahway and it was here the first coin was struck bearing the inscription "E Pluribus Unum" (from many come one), words used on every U.S. coin today.

 Indeed, Rahway must have prospered following the war, for in 1794 a French traveler recorded the following in his diary:

-Having been engaged in manufacturing for two centuries, it was only natural that Rahway would become the home of several manufacturing giants of the 20th century including Merck, National Pneumatic, Purolator, Wheatena, Regina, and Quinn & Boden.
+Having been engaged in manufacturing for 2 centuries, it was only natural that Rahway would become the home of several manufacturing giants of the 20th century, including Merck, National Pneumatic, Purolator, Wheatena, Regina, and Quinn and Boden.

 Rahway has also been called "home" by such notables as astronomer Carl Sagan, economist Milton Friedman and U.S. Senator Clifford Case.

 Since World War II, Rahway, like many municipalities in the northeast, lost much of its industrial base as factory jobs shifted west, south, and overseas.
 Today, Rahway is a diverse community of 27, 346, that has been reinventing itself as it attempts to blend its rich historical tradition with its excitement for the future.